Course Opens Online on May 17th, 2021

 – EDU 5515 C76E: July 5th – Aug 6th

 – EDU 5515 C76F: July 19th – Aug 21st

 Course Registration | How It Works

-Information on registering for this course is below.
+Information on registering for a course or workshop is below.
 Once you’ve registered, you will receive an email with information on completing payment via PayPal, if this payment option was selected.
 Once payment is completed, you will receive another email with information on accessing the course:

 - 1) Register with Health Solutions Associates by completing the form.

 - 2) Register with Castleton University for 3 graduate credits (if you have not done so yet).
 If you are taking this course as Professional Development hours you proceed to fees & payment.